Jawadhi Hills Model Village Project

 A Comprehensive Approach to Sustainable Livelihoods in the Hills

-Through discussions with the communities and village leadership, the Jawadhi HIlls Model Villages Program was launched with four primary goals in mind:
+Through discussions with the communities and village leadership, the Jawadhi HIlls Model Villages Project was launched with four primary goals in mind:

 - To provide access to health care, clean water, means for personal hygiene and sanitation